turingschool/accelerated-mod-0/pairing_2.md

 ## Reflection

-[Follow the directions in this Gist](https://gist.github.com/ameseee/efe1c490a8ee0c99c8ad2eb7ae63dcf4) and submit your fork of it in the Google Form.
+[Follow the directions in this Gist](https://gist.github.com/ameseee/efe1c490a8ee0c99c8ad2eb7ae63dcf4) and submit your fork of it in the submission form.

 <br><br>